Director of Studies: Dr Robert Hunt

 Currently, Christ's College has six Fellows in Mathematics: Dr R.E.
-Hunt (Director of Studies) whose research interests include causality in differential equations; theoretical fluid dynamics, with particular reference to local and global instabilities; Mr V. Gryslys (Blyth Fellow in Mathematics); Professor F.P.
+Hunt (Director of Studies) whose research interests include causality in differential equations; theoretical fluid dynamics, with particular reference to local and global instabilities; Dr Henry Bradford, a specialist in group theory; Professor F.P.
 Kelly FRS, main research interests are in random processes, networks and optimization; Professor P.V.
 Landshoff, mathematical physics; Prof S. Tavaré, statistics and computational biology; and Dr C. Thomas, theoretical high energy physics.
 Teaching and research interests between them span a wide range of areas of Pure and Applied Mathematics, Statistics and Theoretical Physics.

 In Parts IA and IB, teaching is organised entirely within the College, and much of the supervision is given personally by these Fellows.
 At Part II, in order to cover the many options available, Christ's joins forces with other Colleges to ensure that supervisions are given by specialists in the appropriate subject.
 For many years, Mathematics has been one of the subjects in which Christ's College has been particularly strong and this has been reflected not least in the excellent results achieved in recent years by our Mathematics undergraduates.
 Dr Hunt is one of only four lecturers currently in the Cambridge Mathematics Faculty to have been awarded the Pilkington Prize, the University-wide annual prize for excellence in teaching.
 The Mathematical Tripos includes the CATAM option described above which shows students how to use computers to solve mathematical problems that may be analytically intractable and Dr Hunt has particular expertise in this option.